JonasAckermann/chat-me-up/crdts/lazaroff.md

   /**
    * Deletes a key by setting its value to null, returning a new LWWMap.
+   * ARTICLE: Rather than fully removing the key from the map, we set the register value to null.
+   * The metadata is kept around so we can disambiguate deletions from states that simply don’t have a key yet.
+   * These are called tombstones — the ghosts of CRDTs past.
    */
   def delete(key: String): LWWMap[T] =
     data.get(key) match {